im-rahulr/gemini-cli/docs/cli/configuration.md

 ## The user settings file and project settings file

-Gemini CLI uses `settings.json` files for persistent configuration.
+CodeCraft CLI uses `settings.json` files for persistent configuration.
 There are two locations for these files:

 - **User settings file:**
   - **Location:** `~/.gemini/settings.json` (where `~` is your home directory).
-  - **Scope:** Applies to all Gemini CLI sessions for the current user.
+  - **Scope:** Applies to all CodeCraft CLI sessions for the current user.
 - **Project settings file:**
   - **Location:** `.gemini/settings.json` within your project's root directory.
-  - **Scope:** Applies only when running Gemini CLI from that specific project.
+  - **Scope:** Applies only when running CodeCraft CLI from that specific project.
 Project settings override user settings.

 **Note on environment variables in settings:** String values within your `settings.json` files can reference environment variables using either `$VAR_NAME` or `${VAR_NAME}` syntax.
 These variables will be automatically resolved when the settings are loaded.
 For example, if you have an environment variable `MY_API_TOKEN`, you could use it in `settings.json` like this: `"apiKey": "$MY_API_TOKEN"`.

 ### The `.gemini` directory in your project

-In addition to a project settings file, a project's `.gemini` directory can contain other project-specific files related to Gemini CLI's operation, such as:
+In addition to a project settings file, a project's `.gemini` directory can contain other project-specific files related to CodeCraft CLI's operation, such as:

 - [Custom sandbox profiles](#sandboxing) (e.g., `.gemini/sandbox-macos-custom.sb`, `.gemini/sandbox.Dockerfile`).